Secure Scuttlebutt: History

 SSB was created by Dominic Tarr in 2014 as part of experimental development in alternative databases and distributed systems.
 Tarr lived on a sailboat with unreliable internet connection, and became interested in creating an offline-friendly secure gossip protocol for social networking.
 The word scuttlebutt is slang for "water-cooler gossip" among sailors.
 SSB gained popularity on the wave of privacy controversies raising against the traditional social media.

 Protocol

 Secure Scuttlebutt operates as a database of immutable append-only feeds, which allows resilient replication over the Internet, local area networks, and sneakernets.
 Messages are hashed with SHA256 and verified with an Ed25519 signature; this makes it impossible to forge a message without the private key of the author.
 Users only download messages from peers that they follow (and optionally friends of friends), which prevents harassment and spam.
 This makes the network invite-only, meaning that new peers who join the network aren't visible until someone follows them.

-User content in SSB is organized as an append-only sequence of immutable messages, where messages cryptographically sign adjacent messages for the purpose of guaranteeing unforgeabilitity of the sequences as they are replicated to other peers.
+User content in SSB is organized as an append-only sequence of immutable messages, where messages cryptographically sign adjacent messages for the purpose of guaranteeing unforgeability of the sequences as they are replicated to other peers.
 SSB peers exchange asymmetric keys and establish authenticated connections between each other using an Authenticated Key Exchange protocol, Secret Handshake.